Windsor–Detroit International Freedom Festival: Sponsors

 For most of its existence it was sponsored by Hudson's.
 Its corporate successor Target took over as sponsor until 2013, when the Ford Motor Company became the primary sponsor, with the event re-branded as the Ford Fireworks presented by Target.
-The show is broadcast on TV by NBC affiliate WDIV-TV, while WJR airs an audio simulcast of its music.
+The show is broadcast on TV by NBC affiliate WDIV-TV Local 4, while WJR airs an audio simulcast of its music.
 On the Windsor side, there is a midway consisting of carnival rides and concessions during the festival.
 The Midway operates as a stand-alone attraction at the end of June and beginning of July.
 It's also sponsored by Zehrs, providing free transportation for people to get to the fireworks via Transit Windsor.
 The Ford Fireworks is produced by The Parade Company of Detroit.